stv-vw-sozoek-seep/website/index.md

 ## NEWS

+### R Tutorials for Women*

+We have once again organized an R-Tutorial for women*!
+This tutorial is open for everybody defining themselves as FLINT* (female, lesbian, non-binary, trans).
+University is often very male-dominated.
+With this tutorial we want to explicitly support women*/FLINT* in these important fields.
+Please register via Mail: stv-vwsozoekseep [at] wu.ac.at and check the [FB-Event](https://www.facebook.com/events/838838533536224/) for Updates.

+Time: always 17:00 - 19:00 (5pm - 7pm)

+Thursday, November 11
+Thursday, November 26
+Thursday, December 3
+Thursday, December 10

 ### Welcome Event Master Economics.Socio-Economics.SEEP

 We are excited to meet the new cohort at the welcome event of the Master's programmes.
 You can find our presentation [here](./presi.pdf).